In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 An innovative solution for this problem can be the addition of enzymes whose deficiency caused the allergy in the first place.
 Crazy Nutrition Mass Gainer includes such an enzymatic blend.

-How to Take Mass Gainers Correctly?
+Tips on How I Take Mass Gainers Correctly

 So, here are some tips to make the gaining process more effective and enjoyable;

-Take smaller servings
+Tip #1: Take smaller servings

 Let me tell you a nutritional secret, “when you take nutrients gradually, they absorb better.”